ASTRO-POLIS/swift-polis/README.md

 - General ToDo - make sure all examples have JSON data examples.
 - General ToDo - make sure all swift files have the proper copyright message.

-- Implement, test and document global Error Message Handler
+- ✅ Implement, test and document global Logger
 - Implement PolisProviderManager
     - ✅ Implement, document and test the creation of the provider from scratch (core information files and directories).
     - Implement, test, and document the access from existing local files